ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 Clark’s Fish Camp

-Despite the rather plain name, Clark’s is by far the most…. unusual on our list.
+As of our publication update, Clark’s is CLOSED.
+We read that new owners have taken over and it may reopen!
+Let’s hope, because despite the rather plain name, Clark’s is by far the most…. unusual on our list.
 As you can see from this first photo, if you don’t enjoy looking at taxidermied animals – the largest public taxidermy collection in the United States! – you might want to cross this one off your must-visit list.
+Will the new owners keep all the taxidermy?
+Do we hope?

 For us this truly is a must-visit, even just so you can tell people you went.
 When you enter you can turn left and wind your way down passageways that twist and turn, almost like a theme park exhibit, and be amazed.
 Whoever came up with this idea, wow.
 Whoever has the task of dusting all these guys, kudos to you, but wouldn’t want to be you.